-You are no longer able to register for a hotel room using the link that was previously provided on this web page.
-The reason is that the conference has filled its block of rooms.
-However, if you wish to book a room at the St. Julien, they will still give you the conference rate if you call (720-406-9696) or email (firstname.lastname@example.org) the reservation desk at the hotel directly.
-Be sure to tell them that you're with the Boulder Summer Conference from May 22-24.
+If you wish to book a room at the St. Julien, they will still give you the conference rate if you call (720-406-9696) or email (firstname.lastname@example.org) the reservation desk at the hotel directly.
+Be sure to tell them that you're with the Boulder Summer Conference from May 21-23.
 Please note that they say they will only honor the conference room rate up until the time hotel is 95% filled, so please do this immediately if you want a room at the conference hotel.

 The conference will provide an opportunity for exchange of ideas among researchers in different fields working on problems of consumer financial decision-making.